Stress-linked pairs of vertices and the generic stress matroid

-\cref{corollary:bridges} and \cref{theorem:gluing} let us prove two conjectures that are unrelated to the notion of globally linked pairs or global rigidity.
-In \cite{connelly_2011a}, Connelly showed that if $G = G_1 \cup G_2$ where $G_1$ and $G_2$ are \globrig{d}, $|V(G_1) \cap V(G_2)| = d+1$ and $e \in E(G_1) \cap E(G_2)$, then $G-e$ is also \globrig{d}.
-He asked if a similar ``gluing'' result holds for redundantly \rig{d} graphs, that is, graphs that remain \rig{d} after the deletion of any edge.
-Note that a graph is redundantly \rig{d} if and only if it is \rig{d} and it does not contain $\mathcal{R}_d$-bridges.
+In~\cite{connelly_2011a}, Connelly showed that if $G = G_1 \cup G_2$, where $G_1$ and $G_2$ are \globrig{d}, $|V(G_1) \cap V(G_2)| = d+1$, and $uv \in E(G_1) \cap E(G_2)$, then $G-uv$ is also \globrig{d}.
+He asked whether a similar ``gluing'' result holds for redundantly \rig{d} graphs, that is, graphs that remain \rig{d} after the deletion of any edge.
+Note that a graph is redundantly \rig{d} if and only if it is \rig{d} and $\mathcal{R}_d$-bridgeless.
 Our next result gives an affirmative answer to this question.
 We note that the same proof technique can also be used to give a new proof of the result of Connelly.